ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 {: #attestationstream}
 # Remote Attestation Event Stream

-The \<attestation\> Event Stream is an {{RFC8639}} compliant Event Stream which is defined within this section and within the YANG Module of {{-rats-yang-tpm-charra}}.
+The \<attestation\> Event Stream is an {{RFC8639}} compliant Event Stream which is defined within this section and within the YANG Module of {{-charra}}.
 This Event Stream contains YANG notifications which carry Evidence to assists a Verifier in appraising the Trustworthiness Level of an Attester.
 Data Nodes within {{configuring}} allow the configuration of this Event Stream's contents on an Attester.

 This \<attestation\> Event Stream may only be exposed on Attesters supporting {{-rats-riv}}.
 As with {{-rats-riv}}, it is up to the Verifier to understand which types of cryptoprocessors and keys are acceptable.